 Depreciation is computed over the estimated useful life of the asset using the composite straight-line method.
 Depreciation studies are conducted periodically to update the composite rates and are approved by the RIPUC.
-The average composite rates and average service lives for the years ended March 31, 2014 and 2013 are as follows:
+The average composite rates and average service lives for the years ended March 31, 2015, 2014, and 2013 are as follows:

-Elect ric Ga s

-Years Ended March 31, Years Ended March 31,

-2014 2013 2014 2013

-Composite rates 3.1% 3.1% 3.2% 3.2%

-Average service lives 44 years 44 years 43 years 43 years
+Electric Gas Years s Ended March 31, Year s Ended March h 31, 2015 2014 2013 2015 2014 2013 Composite rates 3.0% 3.1% 3.1% 3.5% 3.2% 3.2% Average service lives 44 years 44 years 44 years 43 years 43 years 43 years

 Depreciation expense includes a component for estimated future cost of removal which is recovered through rates charged to customers.
 Any difference in cumulative costs recovered and costs incurred is recognized as a regulatory liability.
 When property, plant and equipment is retired, the original cost, less salvage, is charged to accumulated depreciation, and the related cost of removal is removed from the associated regulatory liability.
-The Company had cumulative costs of removal recovered in excess of costs incurred of \$171.5 million and \$160.1 million at March 31, 2014 and 2013, respectively.
+The Company had cumulative costs recovered in excess of costs incurred of \$186.0 million and \$171.5 million at March 31, 2015 and 2014, respectively.